cliffeby/chgdetectionV001/README.md

 ## So what is happening?

 Since the addName() method is **pushing** a value on the match.playerNames array, the reference value of the array is not changed.
-Only on Line 1 where the “value” of the array length is changed in the view, does Angular’s change detection update that <div> of interpolated expressions.
-So not only does the component and it view have different change detection loops, but the view is granular in what gets updated.
+Only on Line 1 where the “value” of the array length is changed in the view, does Angular’s change detection loop update that <div> of interpolated expressions.
+So not only do the component and its view have different change detection loops, but the view is granular in what gets updated.
 That results in Line 1 with current values of player names, and Line 2 with stale values.

 In Step 2, changing the match’s name, which is assigned by value, creates a change detection cycle on both <div> lines resulting in both lines showing the current state of players.